Check Library¶

 Redundancy is avoided by excluding the expected value which is the same as the value received.

-So far I’ve used a message that reads well in both the passing and the failing case.
-The check library
+So far we’ve used a message that reads well in both the passing and the failing case.
+The check library also provides

 function.
 The call